 Cerezyme is the ONLY ERT (enzyme replacement therapy) that has

-shown long-term efficacy and safety in multiple studies over 10 years
+shown long-term efficacy and safety in multiple studies over 20 years

-and has been prescribed for over 20 years.1-3
+and has been prescribed for over 25 years.1-3

 Download the Cerezyme Reconstitution & Administration Guide for detailed guidance on preparation and administration.

-Cerezyme® (imiglucerase for injection) is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type 1 Gaucher disease that results in one or more of the following conditions:
+Cerezyme® (imiglucerase) for injection is indicated for treatment of adults and pediatric patients 2 years of age and older with Type 1 Gaucher disease that results in one or more of the following conditions: